samuelduchesne/archetypal/docs/reading_idf.rst

 Reading
 -------

-To read an IDF file, simply call :meth:`~archetypal.idfclass.load_idf` with the path name.
+To read an IDF file, simply call :class:`~archetypal.idfclass.IDF` with the path name.
 For example:

 .. code-block:: python